inplayer-org/docs/docs/notifications.md

 ## Notification Types

-Bellow are listed and exemplified the types of notifications that can be sent and received in the InPlayer Platform.
+Below are listed and exemplified the types of notifications that can be sent and received in the InPlayer Platform.

 ### Payments